8labs/testlab/README.md

 ## Variable Mapping and Expressions

-TestLab supports powerful variable mapping and expressions for both input and output validation:
+Testlab supports powerful variable mapping and expressions for both input and output validation:

 ### Input Variables